On Higher-Order Probabilistic Subrecursion: Subrecursion

-Due to the functional aspect of the considered objects,\footnote{ in contrast to what happened for the polynomial classes.} we can nonetheless consider subclasses of $\PrC^\oplus$ (rep. $\PrC^R$) for a reasonable dynamic bound $h$.
+Due to the functional aspect of the considered objects\footnote{in contrast to what happened for the polynomial classes.}, we can nonetheless consider subclasses of $\PrC^\oplus$ (rep. $\PrC^\rand$) for a reasonable \emph{dynamic} bound $h$, namely one which can itself be computed in $\SystT$.
+We obtain this way the following {\em dynamic Monte Carlo classes}